mattwaite/sportsdatabook/_book/31-assignments.md

 Export your plotly visualization to plotly's website.
 Include a link of your viz in your notebook.
 In your notebook, discuss the relative advantages and disadvantages of this interactive plot versus the static plots we've been doing.

+**Chapter 31: Clustering**

+We looked at who Cam Mack's peers are, but what about the team?
+Use k-means clustering on a [dataset of every college basketball team's season stats](https://unl.box.com/s/qdqu5rbz7f9jtk04fhuiqrb9p0nx5a0z) and determine who Nebraska's peers are.

+To complete this assignment, you'll need to pick the metrics you want to measure teams by.
+One note -- teams haven't played the same number of games, so it would be wise to either focus on the per game or percentage metrics, either using them or creating them yourself.
+You'll then need to scale them.
+You'll need to decide the optimal number of clusters (k) and then run them.
+Combine the data back, determine which cluster Nebraska is in in your clustering and then show Nebraska's peers.

+In your notebook, write a few sentences and answering this question: Is the peer group Nebraska is in fair?